JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="WeekOne"></a>WeekOne

 Returns the first day of the first week of a year.
 The year must be a 4 digit year.
-If the year is omited, the year of this **CPowerTime" object is assumed.
+If the year is omited, the year of this **CPowerTime** object is assumed.

 ```
 FUNCTION WeekOne (BYVAL nYear AS LONG = 0) AS LONG